-The EVLA uses a modified version of the VLA antenna rack, bin and module specifications.
+The EVLA LO/IF system uses a modified version of the VLA antenna rack, bin and module specifications.
 This allows reuse of racks and some system components, particularly during the transition period.
 It also allows for the cannibalization of some existing system hardware to reuse costly, machined custom hardware.

-These specifications are modified as necessary to meet RFI/EMC and cooling requirements of the new EVLA electronics system.
+The specifications and designs of this hardware are modified as necessary to meet RFI/EMC and cooling requirements of the new EVLA electronics system.
 The connectors are being updated to eliminate obsolete, hard-to-find or excessively expensive components.